-U.S. activist Elliott urges overhaul at Samsung Electronics
+Samsung Electronics to carefully review Elliott proposals, shares hit record high

 Elliott nodded to Samsung's recent stock buyback, but said its "substantial and excess net cash position comes at a very real and tangible cost to shareholders."

-Elliott said it wants Samsung to pay a $37 billion special dividend from its $70 billion cash pile.
+Elliott said it wants Samsung to pay a 30 trillion won ($27 billion) special dividend from its $70 billion cash pile.

-Samsung's shares have risen 27 percent this year, though by Elliott's calculations, the company's stock trades at a more than 30-percent discount compared to peers.

-(Additional reporting by Rishika Sadam; Editing by Sriraj Kalluvila and Nick Zieminski)
+(Additional reporting by Rishika Sadam; Editing by Nick Zieminski and Edwina Gibbs)